 Make this trip a unique experience for them by buying new toys to keep them entertained.
+From Kongs to snuffle mats, there are some great toys for doggos that will keep them occupied.
 You’ll also want to include a blanket or t-shirt from home to provide a comforting scent that will help them stay calm.

 Plan for Bathroom Breaks

 If you have an older dog, you may have thought your potty training days were over.
 However, traveling adds unique challenges, even with the most well-trained pooch.
 Take time to teach your dog to relieve itself on puppy pads, especially if they’ll be cooped up for extended periods during transport.

 If you’re traveling by car, plan to take bathroom breaks accordingly.
 Never withhold water from your dog to try and offset the need for breaks – everyone, both human and canine, will benefit from adequate hydration and the chance to stretch their legs.
 Additionally, if your dog is used to roaming free and has come to value their privacy, get them used to taking bathroom breaks while on a leash.